If there is one thing all cultures have in common, it’s this: When in doubt, blame the parents.

 But “Tiger Style!’’ manages to generate an impressive number of comic sparks from the collision between expectations and outcomes, blending the particulars of two young Chinese-Americans chafing at invidious cultural assumptions with a broader portrait of millennials and their discontents.

-Albert, portrayed by the very amusing Jon Norman Schneider, is 30-ish.
-Albert’s older sister, Jennifer, played by the equally funny Ruibo Qian, is in her 30s.
+Albert, portrayed by the very amusing Jon Norman Schneider, is in his early 30s.
+Albert’s older sister, Jennifer, played by the equally funny Ruibo Qian, is also in her 30s.
 Schneider and Qian complement each other perfectly.
 They deftly capture the squabbling big sister-younger brother dynamic, and each actor brings a different air of spiraling desperation to the dilemmas their characters face.

 Jennifer and Albert were high achievers in their youth.
 They both went to Harvard (she graduated in three years).
 She played piano — “I was the first MD/PhD ever to sell out a concert at Carnegie Hall,’’ she boasts — and he played cello.
 She became an oncologist; he became a software programmer.
 But, to their dismay, they have ended up with neither the professional fulfillment nor the romantic satisfaction they anticipated.
 Their meticulously constructed life plans have gone awry somehow.